top of page

 Alexandra Burgos Batista – Research Assistant, BUDDY

-Alexandra is a sophomore at Baruch College with a major in Psychology, and a minor in communications.
+Alexandra is a junior at Baruch College with a major in Psychology, and a minor in communications.
 The summer before joining the NEED lab as an RA, she worked as a camp counselor with children under 5 and 6, conducting activities and helping in planned events.
 She is currently interested in research, and eventually would love to go into therapy and behavioral studies.

 Patricia Acosta – Research Assistant, BUDDY